Best Vegan Desserts in Seattle, WA (organized by type)

 Plum Bistro is one of the older vegan restaurants in Seattle.
 I’ve been vegan so long that there were only 3 or 4 fine dining vegan restaurants back in the day.
 This was one of them.

 Their dessert menu changes seasonally, so check in with them.
-There’s always a variety of cheesecake, cookie, and ice cream.
-The other item changes.
+There’s always usually cheesecake, cookie, and ice cream.
+The other items change.
 Sometimes it’s carrot cake.
 Sometimes it’s apple pie.
 You’ll be surprised.
 And for a fine dining establishment, you might also be surprised that the dessert prices are lower than Life on Mars.

 Loving Hut